JOIN OUR FOUNDERS’ CIRCLE CAMPAIGN!

 Due to new ownership, we’ve been forced to vacate our shared “open air” headquarters, from which we have collectively provided new clothing, literacy materials, luggage, and dignity to over 46,000 Los Angeles children.

-We need your Highest Level of Support for a July 1 Move-in Date, in order to resume our services to foster children and youth in need of urgent assistance.
+We need your Highest Level of Support for an August 1 Opening Date, in order to resume our services to foster children and youth in need of urgent assistance.

 Our new home will require significantly higher rent and operating costs, and this is why we need your help to make this effort sustainable.
 The good news is that the New Emporium space will be a Game Changer in terms of our ability to significantly increase what we can offer our city’s most vulnerable kids!